Sweets

 gsettings set org.gnome.desktop.interface cursor-size 24

 Sweets does not write GSettings itself, to avoid mutating global desktop state.
-Clients drawing their own xcursor on a fractionally scaled output may not multiply XCURSOR_SIZE by the scale, so their cursor can look small; cursor-shape-v1 avoids this because the compositor does the scaling.
+Clients drawing their own xcursor on a fractionally scaled output may not multiply XCURSOR_SIZE by the scale, so their cursor can look small. cursor-shape-v1 avoids this.

 Hardware switch events do nothing by default.
-Bind an explicit command when a device changes state:
+Bind a direct argv command to a native libinput state transition:

 SelectorTrigger